tmonk79/mm-next-strapi/Readme.md

 update hostfile /etc/hosts and add this entry 127.0.0.0 api.dessertcorner.com
 127.0.0.0 admin.dessertcorner.com
+Run npm run build in ./backend/strapi move the build folder to ./nginx folder
 ```
 - This is a boiler plate repo for NextJS + Strapi
 - NextJS code is in frontend directory